xriss/djon/readme.md

 	'\n'

-Any trailing WHITESPACE at the end will be trimmed.
-This is simply for human legibility.
+Any trailing WHITESPACE at the end will be trimmed for human legibility.

 STRING_QUOTED: